Creating a Green Team

 Check out some examples of how others have greened their organisations!

-Please Note: This Guide has been adapted from the Energy Guide published by Creative Carbon Scotland as part of its Green Arts Initiative.
+Please Note: This Guide has been adapted from the Creating A Green Team resource document published by Creative Carbon Scotland as part of its Green Arts Initiative.
 The information contained in this guide has been amended to suit an Irish context.
 The Green Arts Initiative in Ireland would like to gratefully acknowledge the support of Creative Carbon Scotland.